isomorphisms/economics/miscellany.md

-If you take money from people who produce value at a real job, then you'll never have to work a day in your life.
+If you take money from people who produce value at a real job, then you’ll never have to work a day in your life.

 Seth Godin is a creep.
 Ramit Sethi is a creep.
-I don't actually consider Tim Ferriss to be a creep, because he tends to focus on getting the most out of life, and he quotes Seneca.
+I don’t actually consider Tim Ferriss to be a creep, because he tends to focus on getting the most out of life, and he quotes Seneca.

 ## sententiae latinae

-Human brains have not had enough time to evolve since the invention of writing. [theoretically] Our culture may be really different, but maybe in some ways it isn't.
+Human brains have not had enough time to evolve since the invention of writing. [theoretically] Our culture may be really different, but maybe in some ways it isn’t.
 You can get decent advice just by reading the writing of old cynical dead people.